Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs

 Then it is clear that

 satisfies the equation:

 Now we define the singular hermitian metric:

 on $K_{X} + D$.
 Then by the equation (\ref{P-eq}) and the uniform $C^{0}$-estimates (\ref{uniflower}) from below, we see that $h_{K}$ is an AZD of $K_{X} + D$.
 Hence $\omega_{K}$ is nothing but the canonical K\"{a}hler-Einstein current on $(X,D)$.
-This completes the proof of Theorem \ref{iteration2}. \fbox{}
+This completes the proof of Theorem \ref{iteration2}. q.e.d.